techno-tim/techno-tim.github.io/_posts/2022-02-12-crowdsec-traefik.md

 docker-compose up -d --force-recreate
 ```

-Default's credentials for metabase are `crowdsec@crowdsec.net` and `!!Cr0wdS3c_M3t4b4s3??`  Be sure to chane this.
+Default's credentials for metabase are `crowdsec@crowdsec.net` and `!!Cr0wdS3c_M3t4b4s3??`  Be sure to change this.

 ## CrowdSec Commands